 Arriving in Turkey, I knew we would be visiting a few mosques and the famed bazaars of Istanbul; what I didn’t expect was to descend from street level and emerge within a Chamber of Secrets-esque cavern, complete with water dripping from the ceiling and ever-changing dramatic lighting.

 The Basilica Cistern operated as a water reservoir in the 6th century.
-Today it is one of the most excavated remnants of the cistern system and a highlight to any Istanbul tour.
+Today, it’s one of the most excavated remnants of the cistern system and a highlight of any Istanbul tour.

-After wandering a few flights downstairs, you’re invited to walk over the water, through the pillars and past a varied collection of statues.
+After wandering down a few flights of stairs, you’re invited to walk over the water, between the pillars and past a varied collection of statues.
 If you roam far enough, you’ll find a frightening bust of Medusa in the corner.

 The Spice Bazaar